 Rural Services Delivery Grant - This is Government grant introduced to recognise the additional cost of delivering services in rural areas.
-Rural Services Delivery Grant will continue for 2022/23 onwards at previous levels (£85m nationally - West Devon Borough Council share of £487,296)
+Rural Services Delivery Grant has been modelled to continue for 2023/24 onwards at previous levels (£85m nationally - West Devon Borough Council share of £487,296)

 Settlement Funding Assessment (SFA) - this is essentially the 'Business Rates Baseline' and is the amount of money the Council retains from its share of the 'Business Rates' income.
-In the 'Medium Term Financial Strategy' it has been assumed that the Settlement Funding Assessment (SFA) will increase in line with inflation.